Soundcore Space One vs Bowers & Wilkins Px7 S2e

 Which one is better?

-The Soundcore Space One is the better buy for most people - its 55-hour battery life crushes the Bowers & Wilkins Px7 S2e's 30 hours.
-That said, grab the Bowers & Wilkins Px7 S2e if you prioritize luxury materials and superior sound quality—it's heavier but offers a more premium feel.
+The Soundcore Space One is the better buy for most people - its impressive 55-hour battery life crushes the Bowers & Wilkins Px7 S2e's 30 hours.
+That said, grab the Px7 S2e if you prioritize sound quality and luxurious materials - it's a premium experience.

 Who should buy each?

-Choose the Soundcore Space One if: you need a long-lasting battery for travel, appreciate adaptive noise cancellation, or want high-resolution audio at a lower price.
+Choose the Soundcore Space One if: you need long battery life for extended listening, enjoy Hi-Res audio with LDAC support, or value effective Adaptive ANC at a mid-range price.
 (9.35 oz weight)

 Conclusion